anandkumar/style-my-prints/README.md

 ##How it works?
 All modern browsers support print stylesheet.
 If we define a stlesheet for prints in our site's head section.
 Print previews and prints will automatically follow those rules.

 Since this plugin needs to very site specific.
 Like how your site is generating and rendering we will need to customize the CSS file depending on the same.
-It will be really easy to do when you are familiar with Chrome Developer Tools or Firebug Extension.
-Mozilla Firefox has now it's own similar tool called Inspector under Web Developer Tools, now, and will be also fine.
+It will be really easy to do when you are familiar with [Chrome Developer Tools](https://developer.chrome.com/devtools) or [Firebug Extension](http://getfirebug.com/).
+Mozilla Firefox has now it's own similar tool called [Inspector under Web Developer Tools](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector) and will be also fine.

 ##Wait!
 You should customize it first.
 Since the CSS part of the plugin will vary from site to site.
 You will need to customize before uploading the plugin to your live site.